xfdywy/xiaoshujiang/Reinforcement Learning topic.md

 ## Variance Reduction

 ### Importance sampling
+Importance sampling method may introduce a high variance in RL algorithms since the different policies may take one action in very different probability( denominator near to 0 and numerator near to 1, vice-versa ).
+We need to do variance reduction together with importance sampling.

 ### Variance Reduction in PG
-control variable provides a framework to combine model base and model free method together with the variance reduction issue
+Control variable provides a framework to combine model base and model free method together with the variance reduction issue

 ## Model Based

+### model based for data collection

+### model based for data utilization

-### model based
+### distributed model based for data utilization(xufang)

 ## Policy Gradient based
-### TRPO
+### TRPO with different metric(w distance)

 ## Other topics

 ### Inverse RL
+1. Inverse RL with GAN
+2.
 ### Multiagent, Multitask

 ### Hierarchical RL